ram-abed/view-and-data-npm/README.md

 ## Usage

 Here is a simple example on how to use the library.
-It will retrieve or create the specified bucket (you will need to modify that value in config-view-and-data.js or provide directly a unique bucket name).
+It will retrieve or create the specified bucket (you will need to modify that value in config-view-and-data.js or provide directly a unique bucket name, see [that article](http://adndevblog.typepad.com/cloud_and_mobile/2015/01/buckets-in-autodesk-view-and-data-api.html) for more details).
 Then it will upload the test.dwf file, monitor it's translation status and get the thumbnail of model if the translation is successful.